salma-emara/aps105-book/textbook/chapters/chapter04-loops/while.md

 **Should we initialize the `sum` to zero?** Yes, we should initialize the `sum` to zero.
 This is because the `sum` should be zero if the user enters a negative number in the beginning.
 If we do not initialize the `sum` to zero, the `sum` will be undefined.
 ```
-**Step 7: Test your code** Test your code with other numbers.
+**Step 6: Test your code.** Test your code with other numbers.
 For example, try entering a negative number first.
 What happens?
 The sum should be 0.
 Try entering a zero number.
 What happens?
 The while loop should not stop and you should be still able to enter numbers.
 ````

 ## Infinite Loops